I have 20 years of management experience and have run my own business for nearly 10 years.

 It's also important to be sure that the employee taking responsibility for the work has an active voice in planning.
 They may not do things the way you would do them, but they need to have some control over how things are done as they will be the person at least partially accountable for the outcome.
 Again, they aren't just accepting additional work, they are accepting responsibility.

-Another important part of taking responsibility, is being granted the authority needed.
+Another important part of taking responsibility is being granted the authority needed.
 For instance, if an employee takes on responsibility for leading a group on an assignment, the group and any other related staff should be made aware of the new leadership role.
 Any other involved managers should be asked to support them and recognize their authority in related matters.

 Likewise, the employee needs to understand the limits of their authority on the project up front, during the planning stage.
-For instance, if materials need to be purchased, they need to know if all requests must to go through the manager or if their judgement will be the final word.
+For instance, if materials need to be purchased, they need to know if all requests must to go through the manager or if their judgment will be the final word.

 A manager who really knows how to delegate understands that once the plan is in place, their duty is far from done.
 It is a serious error to turn the employee loose, fail to monitor regularly, or provide guidance as needed.
 Ultimately, success is still the responsibility of the supervising manager although the day to day work lies with the assigned employee.